-10.40 Form of International Gold Elite Service Agreement.
-10.10 i onin of international oold Ente oervice rigicement.
+Form of International Gold Elite Service Agreement.

-- 10.41 Form of International Silver Elite Service Agreement. - 10.42 Form of CyberKnife G4 Shared Ownership Agreement. - 10.43 Form of CyberKnife G4 Placement Agreement. - 10.44 Separation Agreement and Release effective as of April 14, 2006 by and between Registrant and John W. Allison, Ph.D. - 10.45^{+} Asset Purchase Agreement effective as of December 12, 2004 by and between the Registrant and American Science and Engineering, Inc. - 10.46^{+} Exclusive Manufacturing Agreement effective as of November 29, 2006 by and between the Registrant and Forte Automation Systems, Inc. - 10.47^{+} Letter Agreement dated May 20, 2003 by and between the Registrant and Meditec Corporation. - 10.48^{+} CyberKnife Transfer Agreement effective as of March 6, 2006 by and between the Registrant, Marubeni Corporation and Meditec Corporation. - 10.49^{+} Patent and Trademark License Agreement effective as of November 29, 2006 by and between the Registrant and Forte Automation Systems, Inc. - 16.1 Letter from PricewaterhouseCoopers LLP. - 21.1 List of subsidiaries. - 23.1 Consent of Latham & Watkins LLP (included in Exhibit 5.1). - 23.2 Consent of Grant Thornton LLP, independent registered public accounting firm. - 23.3 Consent of Cogent Valuation. - 23.4 Consent of Richards, Layton & Finger, P.A. - 24.1 Power of Attorney. - To be filed by amendment.
-All other exhibits are filed herewith. - Previously filed. - Portions of the exhibit have been omitted pursuant to a request for confidential treatment.
+Form of International Silver Elite Service Agreement.

+10.42 Form of CyberKnife G4 Shared Ownership Agreement.
+10.43 Form of CyberKnife G4 Placement Agreement.
+10.44 Separation Agreement and Release effective as of April 14, 2006 by and between Registrant and John W. Allison, Ph.D.
+10.45† Asset Purchase Agreement effective as of December 12, 2004 by and between the Registrant and American Science and Engineering, Inc. 10.46† Exclusive Manufacturing Agreement effective as of November 29, 2006 by and between the Registrant and Forte Automation Systems, Inc. 10.47† Letter Agreement dated May 20, 2003 by and between the Registrant and Meditec Corporation.
+10.48† CyberKnife Transfer Agreement effective as of March 6, 2006 by and between the Registrant, Marubeni Corporation and Meditec Corporation.
+16.1 Letter from PricewaterhouseCoopers LLP.
+21.1 List of subsidiaries.
+23.1 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
+23.2 Consent of Grant Thornton LLP, independent registered public accounting firm.
+23.3 Consent of Cogent Valuation.
+24.1 Power of Attorney (see page II-7 of registration statement on Form S-1 filed on November 13, 2006 and pages II-7 and II-8 hereto).

+To be filed by amendment.
+All other exhibits are filed herewith.

+Previously filed.

+[†] Portions of the exhibit have been omitted pursuant to a request for confidential treatment.
 The omitted information has been filed seperately with the Securities and Exchange Commission.

-TABLE OF CONTENTS PROSPECTUS SUMMARY RISK FACTORS SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS USE OF PROCEEDS DIVIDEND POLICY CAPITALIZATION DILUTION SELECTED CONSOLIDATED FINANCIAL DATA MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS BUSINESS MANAGEMENT CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS PRINCIPAL AND SELLING STOCKHOLDERS DESCRIPTION OF CAPITAL STOCK MATERIAL UNITED STATES FEDERAL INCOME TAX CONSEQUENCES TO NON-UNITED STATES HOLDERS OF OUR COMMON STOCK SHARES ELIGIBLE FOR FUTURE SALE UNDERWRITING NOTICE TO INVESTORS LEGAL MATTERS EXPERTS CHANGE IN ACCOUNTANTS WHERE YOU CAN FIND MORE INFORMATION ACCURAY INCORPORATED INDEX TO CONSOLIDATED FINANCIAL STATEMENTS Report of Independent Registered Public Accounting Firm Accuray Incorporated Consolidated Balance Sheets (in thousands, except share and per share amounts) Accuray Incorporated Consolidated Statements of Operations (in thousands, except per share amounts) Accuray Incorporated Consolidated Statements of Temporary Equity and Stockholders' Equity (Deficiency) (in thousands, except share amounts) Accuray Incorporated Consolidated Statements of Temporary Equity and Stockholders' Equity (Deficiency) (continued) (in thousands, except share amounts) Accuray Incorporated Consolidated Statements of Cash Flows (in thousands) Accuray Incorporated Notes to Consolidated Financial Statements PART II INFORMATION NOT REQUIRED IN PROSPECTUS SIGNATURES EXHIBIT INDEX
+TABLE OF CONTENTS PROSPECTUS SUMMARY RISK FACTORS SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS USE OF PROCEEDS DIVIDEND POLICY CAPITALIZATION DILUTION SELECTED CONSOLIDATED FINANCIAL DATA MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS BUSINESS MANAGEMENT CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS PRINCIPAL AND SELLING STOCKHOLDERS DESCRIPTION OF CAPITAL STOCK MATERIAL UNITED STATES FEDERAL INCOME TAX CONSEQUENCES TO NON-UNITED STATES HOLDERS OF OUR COMMON STOCK SHARES ELIGIBLE FOR FUTURE SALE UNDERWRITING LEGAL MATTERS EXPERTS CHANGE IN ACCOUNTANTS WHERE YOU CAN FIND MORE INFORMATION ACCURAY INCORPORATED INDEX TO CONSOLIDATED FINANCIAL STATEMENTS Report of Independent Registered Public Accounting Firm Accuray Incorporated Consolidated Balance Sheets (in thousands, except share and per share amounts) Accuray Incorporated Consolidated Statements of Operations (in thousands, except per share amounts) Accuray Incorporated Consolidated Statements of Temporary Equity and Stockholders' Equity (Deficiency) (in thousands, except share amounts) Accuray Incorporated Consolidated Statements of Temporary Equity and Stockholders' Equity (Deficiency) (continued) (in thousands, except share amounts) Accuray Incorporated Consolidated Statements of Cash Flows (in thousands) Accuray Incorporated Notes to Consolidated Financial Statements PART II INFORMATION NOT REQUIRED IN PROSPECTUS SIGNATURES POWER OF ATTORNEY EXHIBIT INDEX